-Use your body parts (hands and/or feet) to help increase your weight pressure
+Use your body parts (hands and/or feet) to help increase your weight pressure.

-Gravity can affect your pressure jiu jitsu style, it only make you so heavy.
+Gravity can affect your pressure jiu jitsu style, it only makes you so heavy.
 If you weigh 170 lbs, for instance, and if you could use all your weight (physically impossible), then you will only feel like you weigh 170 lbs.
 But why do some people feel so much heavier than they are?

 One reason is that they use their hands and/or their feet to direct their weight to the desired point.
 So, pick a side and use your feet and/or hands to push from the mat to direct your weight onto the side you pick.